-Defeated certification of a multistate class action in federal court in Arkansas involving claims that certain Whirlpool-made refrigerators were defective.
+Defeated certification of a multistate class action in Arkansas federal court involving claims that certain Whirlpool-made refrigerators were defective.
 Rush v.
 Whirlpool Corp., 2008 WL 509562 (W.D.
 Ark.
 Feb.
 22, 2008).

 Represented Pfizer in a groundbreaking preemption case before the Third Circuit.
 McNellis v.
 Pfizer, Nos.
 06-3107 and 06-5148, 2008 WL 927848 (3d Cir.
 Apr.
 8, 2008).

-Led Whirlpool's defense team in a putative nationwide class action alleging that over one million of WTO's client's products were defective.
+Obtained dismissal with prejudice of plaintiffs' class action allegations in a putative nationwide class action alleging that more than one million of Whirlpool's refrigerators were defective.
 Obtained dismissal with prejudice of the plaintiffs' class action allegations.
 Dennis v.
 Whirlpool Corp., Case No. 06-CIV-80784 (S.D.
 Fla.
 Mar.
 13, 2007).